The post bag and Twitter comments suggest that Bexley’s 13 new electric car

 Readers like scandal and while that was going on I could count on more than 10,000 unique visits per month to the site from Bexley people and far far more individual repeat visits.
-With nothing very special going on those numbers are well down, 5,000 unique visits would be a good score in 2020.
+With nothing very special going on those numbers are well down, 2,000 unique visits is not unknown in 2020.
 One wonders whether it is worth the effort but I do get a huge amount of encouragement to continue from the loyal few.

 One thing that surprises me is that when I indulge in wildly off topic subjects and perhaps rant about something or other the number of visitors goes up so I may do more of that sort of thing when Bexley news is thin on the ground.

 You will have probably noticed that the Menu is now much smaller than before.
 Every page sources its Menu from the same file so they are all identical except for the Contact form pages which are compiled from a commercial package which is not fully compatible with the main Menu system.
 It is a pain to construct separately and it will not be updated in line with the gradually expanding Main menu until the latter becomes stable.